Hira63S/hira63s.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to go hitchhike around the galaxy with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a neuroscientist turned deep learning scientist who enjoys everything artistic, adventurous and futuristic.
+I am working on the important mission of making autonomous vehicles so that we can move onto automating other stuff.
+Once everything has gone according to plan, we should be able to take Starship to and from Mars and other planets or stars and go explore the universe.